 For help with completing your Claim, contact the Administrator toll-free at 1-833-852-0755.
 If additional assistance is needed, you may be referred to a Claims Helper who can also connect you with wellness and cultural supports.

-For information on the taxation of your compensation specific to your situation, please contact a tax advisor who is familiar with First Nations taxation.
+For information on how using certain financial accounts and products might affect your future taxes, speak to a professional at your bank or credit union or consult a tax advisor who is familiar with First Nations taxation.
 If you choose to hire a professional financial advisor, you will have to pay their fees yourself.

 Wellness support